People's History Museum in Manchester is the national museum of democracy, telling the story of its development in Britain: past, present, and future.

-Sign up to receive PHM’s e-newsletter and keep up to date with the museum’s latest news.
+Sign up to receive PHM’s e-newsletter for the latest information.

 PHM is Good To Go!